ModECI/MDFTests/ONNX/onnx-mdf/README.md

 ## Examples

 This is very experimental code.
 Only two examples have been tested currently.
-A simple ConvNet which can be run like this:

 ### Convnet

 ![LeNet](examples/convnet.png)

+The ONNX file `examples/convnet.onnx` is a simple LeNet ConvNet model.
+Code for its training and ONNX generation is [here](https://github.com/ModECI/MDFTests/blob/onnx_mdf/ONNX/convnet_onnx_example/convnet_onnx_example.ipynb).

 To run the converter on the above ONNX ConvNet model: